Sunday-Okey/Data_Wrangling_Project/README.md

 ![](https://video.udacity-data.com/topher/2017/October/59dd4e05_dog-pred/dog-pred.png)

 So that's all fun and good.
 But all of this additional data will need to be gathered, assessed, and cleaned.
-This is where you come in.
+This is where I come in.